Bilhorod-Dnistrovskyi fortress: 20th century

 The city and the surrounding district became part of the Moldovan Democratic Republic after it proclaimed its independence following the Russian Revolution.
 The Romanian Army, entered the city on 9 March 1918, fighting with local troops led by the Bolsheviks.
 Formal integration followed later that month, when the 'Sfatul Țării' of the Moldovan Democratic Republic proclaimed the whole of Bessarabia united with Romania.
 During the interwar period, the Romanian administration transformed Cetatea-Albă into an important administrative and cultural center of Greater Romania.
 The Fortress was restored and maintained, becoming an important symbolic Romanian medieval monument.

-Romania ceded the city to the Soviet Union on 28 June 1940 following the 1940 Soviet occupation of Bessarabia, that year the name was officially changed from Cetatea-Albă to Belgorod-Dniestrovski'.
-The pieces with the heraldic symbols of Moldova and the Moldavian Principality were removed by Soviet Authorities, with the Romanian state regaining it on 28 July 1941 during the invasion of the USSR in the course of the Second World War and had it within its boundaries until 22 August 1944 when the Red Army reoccupied the city.
-After the Soviets partitioned Bessarabia, creating the Moldovian SSR, The city and fortress became part of the Ukrainian SSR, and after 1991, nowadays Ukraine.
+Romania ceded the city to the Soviet Union on 28 June 1940 following the 1940 Soviet occupation of Bessarabia.
+That year, the name was officially changed from Cetatea-Albă to Belgorod-Dniestrovski.
+The pieces with the heraldic symbols of Moldova and the Moldavian Principality were removed by Soviet authorities.
+Romania regained the city on 28 July 1941 during the invasion of the USSR in the course of the Second World War and held it until 22 August 1944, when the Red Army reoccupied the city.
+After the Soviets partitioned Bessarabia, creating the Moldavian Soviet Socialist Republic, the city and fortress became part of the Ukrainian SSR, and after 1991, Ukraine.